 The default settings are balanced with the colors assigned to the color channels.

-Terms: Hue is the color of a channel Saturation is the amount of a color Value is the brightness of a color Gamut is the range of printable colors the color model can achieve
+Hue is the color of a channel Saturation is the amount of a color Value is the brightness of a color Gamut is the range of colors a color model can achieve

-Use Ink Colors The YRGBK script splits the colors in an image based on the Hues and the Values, with all of the Value information going to the Black, White and Gray channels.
+The YRGBK script splits the colors in an image into Hues and the Values, with all of the Value information going to the Black, White and Gray channels.
 The Hues are then split into a set of primary colors, and, if the Use Ink Colors box is checked, assigned printable ink colors.
-The Black channel is adjusted by default to work with the printable colors.
+The Black channel is adjusted automatically to work with the colors.

-Color Gamut When a color in an image falls outside of the ink color set used for printing the color is said to be “Out of Gamut”.
-This can cause color shifts in the image when running a color separation through the script.
-By Unchecking the Use Ink Colors check box, we can keep the colors in their original, primary state.
-This creates a separation with a much larger color range.
+When a color in an image falls outside of the color range generated by a color model the color is said to be “Out of Gamut”.
+The YRGBK script generates a color model whose Gamut is limited by the ink colors used.
+Colors which can not be created by the inks are printed using the closest color available.
+By Unchecking the Use Ink Colors check box we can keep the colors in their original, primary state, generating a separation with a much larger color range.

 If, when running a separation through the script you notice a large color shift, it can be helpful to turn Use Ink Colors Off to visualize the whole color gamut.

 To generate a Primary color separation: • Uncheck the Use Ink Colors checkbox in the main window • Check the Custom Black box • Check the Custom Colors box

 In addition to setting the color values, the YRGBK script makes adjustments to the Black channel to accommodate the brightness of the ink colors.
 When Unchecking the Use Ink Colors option, there will not be enough Black generated to render the image fully using the default settings.
 To fix this: